lucvt001/MnT/README.md

     git remote add origin https://github.com/lucvt001/MnT.git
     git pull origin main

-It is recommended to use a virtual environment to run python:
+It is recommended to use a virtual environment to run python (run this in main terminal, not VSC terminal):

     python3 -m venv .venv
     source .venv/bin/activate